pinot-contrib/pinot-docs/contributing/contributing.md

 ### Get and incorporate review
 Wait.
 The Pinot documentation team will usually review pull requests within a few days.
 Suggestions or changes may be requested.
 You can make these by updating in your local branch and pushing those changes.

-Once the PR is approved, it will be merged by one of the code owners.
-When that happens, the changes will automatically applied to the corresponding GitBook pages.
+Once the PR is approved, one of the code owners will merge it.
+When that happens, the changes automatically appear on the corresponding GitBook pages.

 Note that all GitBook documentation follows [Markdown Syntax](https://www.markdownguide.org/basic-syntax/).